ethereum-optimism/specs/specs/governance/gov-token.md

 migrated or not.
 If the data has been migrated, the `GovernanceToken` MUST forward the call to the `Alligator` contract.
 Otherwise, the `GovernanceToken` MUST read from its state.

-The `delegate` and `delegateBySig` functions in the `GovernanceToken` are modifier such that they MUST forward the calls to the `Alligator` contract, which implements the required delegation logic.
+The `delegate` and `delegateBySig` functions in the `GovernanceToken` MUST forward the calls to the `Alligator` contract, which implements the required delegation logic.

 ### Token Minting